Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Previous Works

 \subsection{Other Previous Works}

 Regarding logic operations on information, there are several notions of common information \cite{gacs1973common,wyner1975common,kumar2014exact}, though none of them attempts to capture the size of the disjunction ``knowing $X$ or $Y$''.
 There are attempts to define the difference between information \cite{sfrl_trans,li2017extended,arikan1996inequality,bunte2014encoding,li2025discrete}.
 Nevertheless, the definitions in \cite{sfrl_trans,li2017extended} are approximate, whereas the constructions in \cite{arikan1996inequality,bunte2014encoding,li2025discrete} are dependent on the distribution, not only the partitions that the information induces.
-None of them are Heyting implications; they do not satisfy the universal property.
+None of them are Heyting implications.